 Hepatitis C Medications

-- Pegylated interferron is a long-acting form of interferon that can be injected once, rather than three times, per week.
+- Pegylated interferon is a long-acting form of interferon that can be injected once, rather than three times, per week.
 It maintains a more constant level of interferon in the blood and is better able to reduce HCV replication.
+No longer part of hepatitis C treatment.

 - Ribavirin is an oral antiviral medication used in combination with interferon and HCV inhibitors to treat hepatitis C. Ribavirin alone is not effective against HCV, but helps to enhance the antiviral effects of treatment.